wavefrontHQ/docs/pages/doc/users_account_managing.md

 ## Speed up Chart Display with the Sampling Preference

-Wavefront is very fast, but the rendering engine might need time to display all time series for a query on a chart.
+Wavefront is very fast, but sometimes it's not necessary for the user to wait for thousands of series to be rendered.

 Starting with release 2019.42, you can limit the number of time series to 100 for new charts by changing the **Sampling** default in your preferences.